fitriandriy/gassin/front-end/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this the project directory, you can run:

 ### `npm run build`